nccgroup/singularity/Readme.md

   [Docker API](https://docs.docker.com/engine/api/latest/)
   and displays the `/etc/shadow` file of the Docker host.
 * **Ollama Llama2 Exfil** (`ollama-exfil.js`): Exfiltrate files from hosts running Ollama, an open-source system for running and managing large language models (LLMs).
 See blog [post](https://www.nccgroup.com/us/research-blog/technical-advisory-ollama-dns-rebinding-attack-cve-2024-28224/).
+* **MCP Exploit Runner** (`mcp-exploit-runner.js`): Interactive payload for exploiting Model Context Protocol (MCP) servers.
+Auto-detects endpoints and transports (SSE/HTTP), discovers capabilities, and executes tools.
+Use with `mcp-inspector.html` for a full-featured MCP exploitation interface.
+* **MCP SSE** (`mcp-sse.js`): Legacy payload specifically for MCP servers using Server-Sent Events (SSE) transport.
+Superseded by `mcp-exploit-runner.js` but maintained for standalone use.
+* **MCP Streamable HTTP** (`mcp-streamable-http.js`): Legacy payload specifically for MCP servers using HTTP (Streamable) transport.
+Superseded by `mcp-exploit-runner.js` but maintained for standalone use.
 * And more, check the payloads folder (`html/payloads`).